 4.6.
 Take-off and Climbing

 Release the brakes.
-Make the aircraft move by opening the throttle to its maximal position 115 %.
-The control is stick in neutral position.
-Control the nose wheel and rudder to keep the aircraft within the runway centerline.
+Make the aircraft move by opening the throttle up to its maximal position.
+The control stick is in neutral position.
+Control the nose wheel and the rudder to keep the aircraft within the runway centerline.